poonamO7/e-book-site/README.md

 # e-book-site
 ========

-e-book-site is online book store where you can get an amazing stock of books to read online.
+e-book-site is an online book store where you can get an amazing stock of books to read online.

 Look how easy it is to use: